rundekugel/NetTrafficMon/README.md

 # NetTrafficMon
-little net traffic monitor for windows
+little net traffic monitor for windows written in VB6.0

 todo: move it in the system tray